jere-mie/vgdc-constitution/Board.md

     - To make records maintained above available to the Board and to any member of the Board upon request
     - To publish minutes from meetings in a location accessible to the General Members, unless the President or one half of the attendance of the meeting may request the minutes be held privately,
     - To set and implement policies regarding the publication of minutes, at the direction of the Board,
+    - To Maintain records of changes in the dates of election for each Board Position,
     - To report to the Vice President and the Board, any issues in the operation of the VGDC, and
     - To maintain any additional records necessary for the operation of the VGDC.
 3. If the position of Head of Operations may be Vacant, then the Vice President may exercise the above duties and authorities.